janverschelde/PHCpack/src/doc/source/welcome.rst

-You can redistribute PHCpack and/or modify it under the terms of the GNU General Public :index:`License` as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+You can redistribute PHCpack and/or modify it under the terms of the GNU General Public :index:`License` as published by the Free Software Foundation; version 3 of the License.